-- Temperature: we recommend washing your linen at a gentle 40 degrees, which is the temperature that will effectively remove dirt and natural body oils and is less energy consumptive than higher washing temperatures.
+- Temperature: we recommend washing your linen at a warm temperature of between 90 and 110 degrees F, which is the temperature that will effectively remove dirt and natural body oils and is less energy consumptive than higher washing temperatures.

 - Button it up: to avoid all of your sheets and pillowcases climbing into the inside of the duvet cover in the washing machine, button your duvet cover up before loading it into the machine.